 Personal Service.
 Hand a hard copy of the notice to each tenant.

 Posting and Mailing.
-When no one is available to hand the documents to (assuming the person serving knocked and verified that no one was home), you may post the notices in a conspicuous place on the premises (one copy for each known tenant), AND mail a copy of the notice to each tenant.
+When no one is available to hand the documents to (assuming the person serving has knocked and verified that no one was home), you may post the notices in a conspicuous place on the premises (one copy for each known tenant) and mail a copy of the notice to each tenant.

-In calculating the timing of the service, it is crucial to remember that the day of service does not count in the calculation and if you’re mailing notices, you must add an additional day to the calculation.
+In calculating the timing of the service, it is crucial to remember that the day of service does not count in the calculation; if you are mailing notices, it must add the day to the calculation.